-In Cleveland, the Day of the Dead is celebrated with a cemetery of ofrendas (altars) on the Cleveland Public Theatre grounds.
+Most of the tributes are outside in a cemetery of ofrendas (altars) on the Cleveland Public Theatre grounds.

 Want to learn about ethnic and cultural events like the Day of the Dead events?
 Sign up for the free eNews and every Tuesday evening you will receive a free e-mail listing the next week's events.
 It's easy and free.